Paul Rübig

 Paul Rübig (born 6 May 1953) is an Austrian politician who served as a Member of the European Parliament (MEP) from 1996 until 2019.
 He is a member of the Austrian People's Party, part of the European People's Party.

 Rübig became a Member of the European Parliament on 25 January 1996, and was re-elected in 1996, 1999, 2004, 2009 and 2014.
-Hence, he was the longest-serving MEP from Austria.
-On 25 June 2013, Rübig was elected already for the second time in a European-wide vote as MEP of the Year for his outstanding commitment in the field of research and innovation.

 Background

 Born in 1953, Rübig attended the polytechnic institute for farm machinery design in Steyr, graduating in 1972.
 After his military service, he studied business administration, marketing and industrial engineering at the University of Linz (1972–78).
 He completed his studies there with a doctorate at the Institute for Auditing, Trusteeship and Accountancy in 1984.
 At the same time, he worked as a lifeguard, glider and skiing instructor.

-He started his business career already in 1972, working in the family forging company with various general management appointments until 1996.
+He started his business career in 1972, working in the family forging company with various general management appointments until 1996.
 During the course of his business career he founded companies in France, Germany and the United Kingdom.

 Political career

 In 1991, Rübig was selected as a candidate for the Austrian People's Party for the regional elections in Upper Austria.
-After having been elected, he instantly became Chairman of the then so-called EU Integration Committee.
-By facilitating the accession of Austria to the European Union in this period, he quickly gained significant expertise in EU related matters.
-After a very short period as MP, he became a Member of the European Parliament on 25 January 1996, at this time by decision of the Austrian Parliament.
+After having been elected, he became Chairman of the then so-called EU Integration Committee, facilitating the accession of Austria to the European Union.
+After this period as MP, he became a Member of the European Parliament on 25 January 1996, at this time by decision of the Austrian Parliament.
 Since then, he was four times re-elected, namely in 1996, 1999, 2004 and 2009.

-Convinced about the benefits of a functioning social partnership in Austria, he held various positions within the Austrian Federal Economic Chamber.
+He held various positions within the Austrian Federal Economic Chamber.
 From 1991 to 1996 he was board member of the Upper Austria Business Promotion Institute, from 1996 to 2000 Vice-President of the Upper Austria Chamber of Commerce, and from 2000 to 2005 Industry Vice-Chairman of the federal organization of the Austrian Chamber of Commerce.

 Parliamentary Work

 Rübig served as member of the Committee on Industry, Research and Energy, of the Committee on Budgetary Control and is a substitute member of the Committee on Budgets.
-As deputy chairman, he was a member of the Maghreb delegation, and furthermore active in the delegations to the EFTA countries and to the Arabic peninsula.
+As deputy chairman, he was a member of the Maghreb delegation, and was active in the delegations to the EFTA countries and to the Arabic peninsula.